 - Return southwest to Bridge Street to find civilisation; the town centre can be found by backtracking, but hopefully you know where you are, or if you don't then my directions aren't going to help you.

-Friday 5th of November 2021: The (untraditional) Arbury Crawl
+Saturday 5th of November: The Arbury Crawl

-Friday 29th of October 2021: The Prospect Row Crawl
+Friday 21st of October: The Prospect Row Crawl

-Meeting in the Clarendon Arms at 7:30pm
+Meeting in The Clarendon Arms at 7:30pm

 7 pubs visited.